cisco-open/pymultiworld/README.md

 ### Background and Motivation

-In the world of machine learning (ML) and artificial intelligence (AI), it's crucial for models to be reliable and strong.
-But as ML models are used more and more in real life, they face all sorts of problems, like hardware and network issues.
-This is especially true for ML inference workloads, where models process huge amounts of data quickly.
-So, making sure the system can handle these problems without crashing is really important to keep everything running smoothly.
+In the world of machine learning (ML) and artificial intelligence (AI), it's crucial for models to be reliable.
+But as ML models are used more and more in real life, they face all sorts of problems such as hardware and network failures.
+Since ML inference is a long-running service, it is crucial that ML inference workloads handle these problems fast and gracefully.
+Especially, as models become larger, it becomes unavoidable to deploy them across GPUs and hosts, which renders fault management challenging.

-Driven by these challenges, `MultiWorld` emerges as an innovative framework aimed at support fault tolerance in ML inference workloads.
+`MultiWorld` is an innovative framework aimed at supporting fault management in ML inference workloads.
 Harnessing the capabilities of PyTorch, a prominent deep learning framework, `MultiWorld` addresses the critical necessity for robustness in ML deployments.

 ### Key Contributions

-The framework will be built on top of PyTorch, a widely-used deep learning framework, and will support various backends such as NCCL and Gloo for distributed computing.
+The framework is built on top of PyTorch, a widely-used deep learning framework, and will support various backends such as NCCL and Gloo for distributed computing.

-`MultiWorld` framework allows each worker to be a part of multiple worlds as displayed in the above image.
+`MultiWorld` framework allows each worker to be a part of multiple worlds as displayed in the above figure.
 Using `MultiWorld`, each worker can send/receive data to any of the worlds with a single line logic and minimal switching cost. `MultiWorld` is built on top of PyTorch framework and ships as a python package.

-`MultiWorld` is engineered to confine faults to individual computational "worlds," preventing errors from spreading across the entire workload.
-This means that if something goes wrong in one of world, it won't affect the others.
-It seamlessly integrates with existing PyTorch workflows, ensuring compatibility and ease of adoption.
-Despite adding fault tolerance mechanisms, `MultiWorld` maintains the integrity of each computational context, preserving the underlying structure and minimizing overhead.
-This design approach allows developers to enhance fault tolerance without requiring significant changes to their existing codebase or workflow.
+`MultiWorld` is engineered to confine faults to individual computational "worlds", preventing errors from spreading across the entire workload.
+This means that if something goes wrong in one worker, the worlds where the worker belongs will be only affected, but it won't affect the others.
+Despite adding fault management mechanisms, `MultiWorld` maintains the integrity of each computational context, preserving the underlying structure and minimizing overhead.
+This approach allows developers to enhance fault management without requiring significant changes to their existing codebase or workflow.
+In many cases, the developers only need to replace PyTorch's  send/recv with the counter part of `MultiWorld` (send/recv under WorldCommunicator's module).

 ## Folder Information

 * [`docs`](/docs) contains additional documents
-* [`demo`](/docs/demo) contains 2 demo videos demonstrating the fault tolerance ability of the `multiworld` framework as compared to the native PyTorch or `Single World` implementation.
 * [`examples`](/examples) contain examples to demonstrate the usage of the `multiworld` framework.
 * [`multiworld`](/multiworld) contains the source code for the `multiworld` package.
 * [`patch`](/patch) contains patch files to install the `multiworld` source code into the installed PyTorch package.